kmcgillivray/kmcgillivray.github.io/_posts/2015-01-19-climbing-mountains-for-fun.md

 There are a number of ways to slow down.
 Drinking a cup of tea and sitting and doing nothing else.
 Practicing mindfulness and meditation with [Headspace](http://headspace.com) or just on your own.
 [Writing down your thoughts](http://750words.com) for ten minutes or so[^1].

 When I stay still, eventually my thoughts start to slow down as well.
 Once they do that, the ones that aren't true or helpful tend to fade away, and it's easier to know what I really need in that moment.
 If it's a moment where I need to rest, I can let go of the unnecessary drive to get more done and the guilt that I'm not being productive.
-If it's a moment where I'm just being lazy and actually have the energy to get up and do something, I can let go of my addiction to being comfortable and do start spending quality time with something that I love.
+If it's a moment where I'm just being lazy and actually have the energy to get up and do something, I can let go of my addiction to being comfortable and go start spending quality time with something that I love.

 > Mountains should be climbed with as little effort as possible and without desire.
 The reality of your own nature should determine the speed.
 If you become restless, speed up.
 If you become winded, slow down.
 Then, when you're no longer thinking ahead, each footstep isn't just a means to an end but a unique event in itself. *This* leaf has jagged edges. *This* rock looks loose.
 These are things you should notice anyway.
 To live only for some future goal is shallow.
 >